adolliou/SPICE_alignment/README.md

 The code can be used to create synthetic rasters of SPICE image, using a list of imager paths.

-**Warning** As of now, the code has not been thouroughly tested.
-Please verify your alignement with the plot_co_alignment method.
+**Warning** As of now, the code works for day to day cases, but has not been thouroughly tested.
+Please verify the results with the plot_co_alignment method.
+Report any bug you encounter with Github or by e-mail to the author.

 ## installation
 either use pip install + git in your virtual environment :